VoxWave/CYFighter-Zesty-Green-Falacious-Refuse/input.md

 Once the raw inputs are mapped into the logical inputs, then those inputs will then make the characters do actions somehow.
 In a lot of game genres inputs corresponds directly to actions.
 For example in a typical first-person shooters mouse movement corresponds to camera movements, left mouse button corresponds to shooting and the scroll wheel changes your weapon.

 In fighting games inputs are a little bit more complicated.
 Pressing attack buttons in isolation do cause the character to do a move but in addition to that certain input combinations before a button press will result in a different attack.
+This type of attack is usually called a command For example in Street Fighter when playing as Ryu if a player inputs 236 (quarter-circle motion from down to forward) and then presses one of the punch buttons the character will fire a fireball attack called hadouken instead of just punching.

+One very interesting input in terms of parsing is the TK input. a TK is an

 -internal buttons somehow cause character to do moves.